openaustralia/theyvoteforyou/app/views/help/style_guide.md

 ## You should:

-* use contractions (e.g. can’t, don’t, they’ll, we’ve, let’s)
+* use contractions – e.g. can’t, don’t, they’ll, we’ve, let’s
 * not let caveats dictate unwieldy grammar – e.g. say ‘You can’ rather than ‘You may be able to’
 * not use long sentences – check any sentences with more than 25 words to see if you can split them to make them clearer (Note: words ending in ‘–ion’ and ‘–ment’ tend to make sentences longer and more complicated than they need to be.)